 Wines from all three labels are typically 100% varietal.

 Their vineyard property and estate is referred to as “The Ranch”.
-It is nearly 1700 acres with about 280 planted to vine.
-While Somerston as a wine is fairly new the ranch sold fruit for the past 30 years to renowned vintners such as Heidi Barrett and David Ramey and to well-regarded Napa wineries including Caymus and Viader.
+It is more then 1600 acres with about 215 planted to vine.
+While Somerston as a wine label is a newer entity, the ranch sold fruit for the past 30 years to renowned vintners such as Heidi Barrett and David Ramey and to well-regarded Napa wineries including Caymus and Viader.
 A variety of options are available at “the ranch” including wine tasting, hiking, biking, gardens, a teaching kitchen and a natural soda spring.
-Hiking and mountain biking can be organized directly through Somerston or through Napa Valley Adventure Tours ( www.napavalleyadventuretours.com )
+Hiking and mountain biking can be organized directly through Somerston or through Napa Valley Adventure Tours.